 5 Fun Outdoor Adventures — Beyond Tasting Wine

 It’s pretty obvious that the Sonoma Wine Country is known for … well … for wine.
 This is home to award-winning wines of world renown.
 And a day of wine tasting in the beautiful valleys surrounded by rolling hills — hey, it doesn’t get much better than that.
-But if you want to enjoy the outdoors and aren’t keen on sipping the grape, consider these fun adventures instead.
+But if you aren’t keen on sipping the grape, consider these fun outdoor adventures in Wine Country.

 The Russian River flows right through the Alexander and Russian River valleys, across the heart of the Sonoma Wine Country.
 Redwood-studded riverbanks are dotted with sandy beaches and places to rest and take in the magnificent surroundings.
 Oftentimes, the only way to reach these secluded destinations is via the river.
 So if water sports is your thing — or you’re feeling adventurous — rent a canoe.
 It’s a great way to cool off in the summer, and it’s always fun for the whole family.
 And, don’t worry — no white water rapids here!